broeker/spacebook/pages/errata.md

 * [ ] **Eleventy Images** I'd like to integrate this plugin for more advanced image handling (currently the burden is on you to serve the best/smallest image you can)
 * [ ] **Streamlined starter content** Currently when you install spacebook, you get ALL of the content as it currently exists on spacebook.app.
 It only takes a hot minute to delete all of these pages, but it may be better to ship with a smaller set of starter content.
+* [ ] **Alpine.js** An earlier version of spacebook used some Alpine.js code for various interactions.
+The current version does not use ANY but since it adds such a minimal performance impact it is still in the codebase in hopes of adding some additional sugar.
+* [ ] **Netlify Functions and other data** Spacebook is all set up to run Netlify functions (AWS Lambda) or to pull in data from other sources such as an API, Google Sheets, or an Airtable.
+Would like to provide some demos :)